 Why learn qigong vs tai chi vs yoga…?

 Learn Qi gong to reduce stress, improve your sleep, increase your mental focus, become more flexible, heal, and even undo old limiting beliefs that might be holding you back in life.
 It is complimentary to other practices like tai chi or yoga because it gives you a chance to focus on the internal development of energy to improve your other practices.
+In this essay I describe the similarities and differences between the three.

 What is the best way to learn qi gong?